 The synagogue was built earlier in 1847 as the Saint Matthew’s Evangelical Lutheran Church of German.

-It was also mainly in the congregants who were also on the board the ill-fated ferry, which also caught fire and ran on the grounds in June in the early 90s; more than 1000 children and women are killed.
+It was also mainly the congregants who were also on the board the ill-fated ferry, which also caught fire and ran on the grounds in June in the early 90s; more than 1000 children and women were killed.

 This tremendous loss and disaster-affected life so much.
-They helped precipitate the rapid information of this area, which was influenced from immigrant Germans to a hugely eastern European Jewish immigrant neighborhood.
+They helped precipitate the rapid information of this area, which was influenced by immigrant Germans to a hugely eastern European Jewish immigrant neighborhood.